passionatepeople/coding-challenges/README.md

 - 7th: 6
 - 8th: 4
 - 9th: 2
-- 1th: 1
+- 10th: 1

 ### Extra points

 - +5 points for the shortest solution (codegolf).
 Judged by the number of bytes your solution file has.
+If tied, both (or more) get awarded 5 points.
 - +5 points for the most elegant and readable code.
-Judged by a jury.
+Judged by a jury (TBD).
+Ties are possible.

+**Note:** Since you can submit multiple solutions, the shortes and most elegant solution will be ranked apart from fastest.
+E.g. you can submit 3 solutions - one aimed to be fastest, another one to be the shortest and the 3rd one to be most readable.
+It could very well be that a solution is both elegant and fast.
+So all correct solutions will be evaluated independently for each award category.

+## Results

+Will be posted after first challenge gets evaluated.